Safety in and around the station

 Stations where WiFi sensors are used can be recognised by a pictogram indicating their presence.
 NS uses counter sensors at the stations Amsterdam Centraal, Amsterdam Zuid, Amsterdam Bijlmer Arena, Utrecht Centraal, Schiphol Airport, and 's Hertogenbosch.

-The camera surveillance also takes place in and around the station and in NS shops.
-Please note: not all shops and properties at the stations are run by NS.
-The party responsible for the camera surveillance in a shop is specified at the entrance to the shop itself.
+Camera surveillance also takes place in and around the station and in NS shops.
+Important: not all shops and properties at the stations fall under the purview of NS.
+You can see who is responsible for camera surveillance when you enter a shop.

-In practice, camera surveillance appears to be an important aid in the prevention, detection and prosecution of criminal offences, as well as other types of offences.
-Another important purpose is to support the targeted deployment of emergency services in the event of emergencies or a request for assistance.
+In practice, camera surveillance is an important tool in the prevention, detection and prosecution of criminal offences, as well as other types of offences.
+Another important purpose is to support the efficient deployment of emergency services in the event of an emergency or request for assistance.

-We contract third parties to provide IT and marketing services.
-These third parties process our information solely for our own internal use, and for no other purpose.
-We have made agreements with these parties pertaining to the processing of personal information.
+We contract third parties to provide IT services.
+These third parties process our data solely for our own internal use, and for no other purpose.
+We have made agreements with these parties pertaining to the processing of personal data.

-We may transfer your personal information to parties outside the European Economic Area under certain circumstances.
-In that event, we will take suitable measures with these parties, for example by agreeing to the standard contractual clauses adopted by the European Commission.
+We are authorised to provide your personal data to parties outside the European Economic Community under certain circumstances.
+In that event, we will take suitable measures with these parties, for example by agreeing to the standard provisions required by the European Commission.

 How long do we store your data?

-The images from the counter sensors are not stored in the sensor or in any other way.
+The footage recorded by counter sensors is not stored on the sensor or in any other way.